Swindon railway station: Services

 All services at Swindon are operated by Great Western Railway.

-The station is served by frequent intercity trains to London Paddington eastbound, and westbound to Bristol and Cardiff along the Great Western Main Line.
-There are services to Cheltenham via Gloucester on the Golden Valley line, and a local service to via the Wessex Main Line.
+The station is served by frequent inter-city trains to eastbound, and westbound to and along the Great Western Main Line.
+There are services to via on the Golden Valley line, and a local service to via the Wessex Main Line.

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: